wp-plugins/loginradius-for-wordpress/readme.txt

 This plugin runs on <a href="http://www.loginradius.com" target="_blank">LoginRadius</a> SaaS (Software as a Service).
 Watch <a href="http://www.youtube.com/watch?v=mLYbVNsU36U"  target="_blank">our quick video</a> to learn more about LoginRadius!
 [youtube http://www.youtube.com/watch?v=mLYbVNsU36U]

-= Plugin Features =
+= Basic Features (FREE) =
+* Users can register by logging in with social ID such as Gmail, Twitter, Facebook etc and they will not require usernames/passwords
-* Add social login interface (the widget) on any page that supports up to 23 ID Providers (Please see the list below)
+* Add social login interface (the widget) on any page that supports up to 23 ID Providers.
+(Please see the list below)
 * Choose as many ID Providers as you want
-* Users can register by logging in with social ID such as Gmail, Twitter, Facebook etc and they will not require usernames/passwords
 * Support legacy account mapping for your existing wordpress user accounts to social login
 * It automatically creates account for the users after logging in with their existing IDs
-* New layout for Social Commenting
+* Fully compatible with s2member
+* Fully compatible with Buddypress and bbPress
 * Auto Approve User's Comments from Social ID provider
-* Automatically store commenting data in your WordPress database
-* Social Counter to increate your web presence
-* Enhanced Socail Sharing with lots of customization
-* Plug and play of various clean and fresh social icon sets available in LoginRadius account
-* Multisite support enabled for domain-based and directory based
-* Fully compatible with s2member and multisite (both together)
-* Fully compatible with Buddypress and bbPress
 * Show social login interface (the widget) multiple times on a single page
 * Choose social icon themes and login interface (widget) design
-* Completely customize the login interface - add your own icon theme and login design!
+* Personalize ID Providers i.e integrate FB, Google, Twitter apps in to your LoginRadius so that it will show your website name/logo in the ID Providers’ login pop-ups
 * Position the Social Login interface (widget) - "embed in or beside WP login/register form"
 * Options to show Social Login interface (widget) on login, register, comment page
-* Personalize ID Providers i.e. integrate FB, Google, Twitter apps in to your LoginRadius so that it will show your website name/logo in the ID Provider's login pop-ups
 * Enable email verification of end users
 * API connection options for cURL or fopen
 * Custom Login Redirection i.e. set a URL to redirect your users after logging in